J-Automation/arduino_unoC1/README.md

-Configuration library for an Arduino Uno / ATMEGA 328p Configuration C1 (8 inputs, 8 outputs)
+Configuration library for an Arduino Uno / ATMEGA 328p Configuration C1 (8 inputs, 8 outputs).
 For use of the OpenAI-Automation platform.
 To view the connection agreement, please visit the official website www.openai-automation.com

  INPUT/ARDUINO PIN
    0    A0
    1    A1
    2    A2